github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

-Try not to use Robolectric for things that are better tested as instrumented tests or Espresso UI tests, like things involving permissions, `XmlPullParser`, SQLite, etc. Nowadays it's not a big deal to run these kind of tests on CI, and they are not so slow (except you've got a really slow CI machine), and with services like Bitrise, it can be extremely easy to setup.
+Try not to use Robolectric for things that are better tested as instrumented tests or Espresso UI tests, like things involving permissions, `XmlPullParser`, SQLite, etc. Nowadays it's not a big deal to run these kind of tests on CI, and they are not so slow (except you've got a really slow CI machine), and with services like [Bitrise](https://bitrise.io), it can be extremely easy to setup.

 So, if you think that your code is good but you cannot easily cover it with tests, it may not be as good as you think.
+And this code will turn into nasty legacy code quicker than you can imagine.

 ## Conclusion